photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Journey to the unknown

-After the arid and unforgettable experience in Turkey, I soon entered a completely different environment—the lush wetlands of Georgia.
+After the arid and unforgettable experience in Turkey, I quickly found myself inent environment—the lush wetlands of Georgia. a vastly differ

-It took me days to reach northwestern Georgia, along the southern slopes of the Greater Caucasus mountains, after navigating unpaved and bumpy routes.
+It took me days to reach northwestern Georgia, along the southern slopes of the Greater Caucasus mountains, after navigating unpaved, bumpy roads.

-My butt hurt while driving all day long for a relatively short mileage, but I was very pleased to see what my 4×4 is capable of.
+My backside hurt after driving all day for a relatively short distance, but I was very pleased to see what my 4×4 could do.

-The region of Svaneti with its stone villages, churches serving as family shrines, tower houses, lush green valleys,
+The Svaneti region, with its stone villages and churches serving as family shrines, welcomed us with its tower houses and lush green valleys

-Snow-covered mountains, blooming flowers, and rivers where you could easily set up a campground,
+Snow-covered mountains, blooming flowers, and rivers ideal for setting up camp.

-It made me feel like I had arrived in the lands of the Shire, and only the hobbits were missing.
+It made me feel as if I had arrived in the Shire, with only the hobbits missing.

-You know, now that I think about it… were they really?
+You know, now that I consider it… were they, actually?

 I spent quite some time in the capital city of Tbilisi.
-The nights were similar to those in Istanbul, and there was also nothing unusual.
+The nights there resembled those in Istanbul, and there was nothing unusual about them.

-All the cities are similar when you sleep in the car.
-Disturbing and loud.
+All the cities feel the same when you sleep in the car.
+Disruptive and noisy.

-To avoid the heavy-duty nightlife, I decided to drive 20km north of Tbilisi and spend a few nights in the former capital city, Mtskheta.
+To avoid the busy nightlife, I decided to drive 20 km north of Tbilisi and spend a few nights inrmer capital, Mtskheta. the historic fo

-Mtskheta is home to the Chamber of Wine, or Gvinis Palata, and is protected under UNESCO.
+Mtskheta is home to the Chamber of Wine, or Gvinis Palata, and is a UNESCO World Heritage Site.

-Nights in this small city were much more suitable for my lifestyle.
-It felt as if time would run backwards.
+Nights in this small town suited my lifestyle much better.
+It felt as though time were moving backwards.

-Tasteful khinkali and a glass of wine… Life is perfect.
+Tasteful khinkali and a glass of wine… basically Georgian meat-and-pork soup dumplings.
+Perfect.

-I had to stay close to Tbilisi city because I decided to get a Russian visa here.
-A story and a half, my friends, also.
+I had to stay close to Tbilisi because I decided to get a Russian visa here.
+A story and a half, my friends, as well.
 I wouldn’t recommend this adventure to anyone.
 My best advice would be to try to get your visas in your home country.

-The French embassy was easy to find, but searching for a Russian embassy was a chapter of its own.
-It was pointed out on the map, but nowhere to be seen.
-I eventually found it in the next few days, and it looked nothing like an embassy.
+The French embassy was easy to find, but finding the Russian embassy was a story of its own.
+It was marked on the map yet impossible to spot.
+I eventually tracked it down over the next few days, and it looked nothing like an embassy.

-Behind the endless line of people, they were standing… trailers from the 60s- so-called Russian embassy.
+Behind the endless line of people, they stood… in trailers from the 60s—so-called Russian embassy.

 photo:Troy Ziel